bitdotgames/BHL/README.md

 ![bhl architecture](https://puu.sh/qEkYv/edf3b678aa.png)

 bhl utilizes a standard interpreter architecture with a **frontend** and a **backend**.
 Frontend is responsible for reading input files, static type checking and bytecode generation.
 Binary bytecode is post-processed and optimized in a separate stage.
 Processed byte code can be used by the backend.
 Backend is a interpreter responsible for runtime bytecode evaluation.
-Backed can be nicely integrated with Unity3d.
+Backend can be nicely integrated with Unity3d.

 ### Frontend